Blunk-electronic/ET/canvas_command_set.md

 ## SHOW

-To open a module for editing run this command:
+To open a module for editing run this command.
+NOTE: This command is available in the schematic editor only.
 ```
 show module LED-driver
 ```